jm4rt1n3z/test_app/README.md

-1. First Test repo on Complete Ruby on Rails Developer by Chema Martinez
+1. First Test repo on Complete Ruby on Rails Developer by Chema